ITU-BDSA23-GROUP23/Chirp/docs/report.md

 Maybe incorporate functionality of a normal social media app?
 -->

-In our program the user post messages in the form of a cheep. the Cheep class is a model for this aka the repressentation of what a cheep is.
-A cheep consists of a id,Author,message,TimeStamp, and a list of Reactions
+In our program the user post messages in the form of a cheep. the Cheep class is a model, it represents what a cheep is.
+A cheep consists of an id, Author, message, TimeStamp, and a list of Reactions

-The author class repressent a user of our application. it contains all the information the program needs to model a user.
+The author class represents a user of our application. it contains all the information the program needs to model a user.

-The reaction class are used to keep track of the diffrent reaction a user can have given a cheep it contains thee reactiontype, the author and the cheep that has been reacted too.
+The reaction class is used to keep track of the different reactions a user can have given a cheep.
+It contains the reaction type, the author, and the cheep that has been reacted to.

+We have repositories for author and cheep.
+These repositories contain the methods to manipulate and retrieve data in/from the database.
+The repositories are used in the outer part of the onion.
+We use Data transfer objects to send and receive data between the different layers of our program.
+The DTOs contain the same information as the classes but they are not used as entity classes for the model.
+So they are safer when dealing with the user, to make sure the user can't change the database in an unwanted way.

 ## Architecture — In the small